 - Lady of Black Magic: Comes close to this in a fighting game, casting ranged energy blasts and spheres while maintaining a feminine and elegant air.
 Especially so when it's Mega Gardevoir during Burst Mode.

 - Lady of War: While it's unknown what this particular Gardevoir's gender is, it does give off this vibe with a graceful fighting style and fluid movements.

-- Limit Break: Fairy Tempest, a very Magical Girl-esque attack where Mega Gardevoir sends its opponent into a space-like void before creating some Instant Runes in the shape of a cannon, which launches beams of energy at its opponent.
+- Limit Break: Fairy Tempest, a very Magical Girl-esque attack where Mega Gardevoir sends its opponent into a space-like void through a black hole before creating some Instant Runes in the shape of a cannon, which launches beams of energy at its opponent.

 - Magic Skirt: Averted, but it's modest enough to keep it held down the entire battle, all the same.

 - Marilyn Maneuver: While it has no official gender, Gardevoir covers its front skirt when it comes down from a jump.

 - Mechanically Unusual Fighter: Gardevoir is primarily a ranged fighter, with melee attacks that are built to go into Field Phase.

 - Mythology Gag: Its Burst Attack has it seemingly ensnare the enemy in an Unrealistic Black Hole, which transports them into a starry realm a nod to its Pokémon Ruby and Sapphire Pokédex entry, which mentions that Gardevoir is strong enough to make a small black hole.